134ARG/Heszel/README.en.md

 1. Deploy and configure a [Beszel Hub and Agent](https://beszel.dev/guide/getting-started).
 2. Prepare a Beszel account that can access the systems you want to monitor.
-3. Make sure your HarmonyOS device can reach the Hub, or prepare a pairing QR code from a Heszel Iroh gateway.
+3. Make sure your HarmonyOS device can reach the Hub.
+To connect through Iroh, deploy the [iroh-heszel](https://github.com/134ARG/iroh-heszel) Linux gateway and prepare its pairing QR code.

 ## License